Master Khan: Fictional character biography

 Khan was a notable adversary early in Iron Fist's career, fighting Iron Fist, Luke Cage, Colleen Wing, and Misty Knight on numerous occasions as well as sending his agent Scimitar against them.
-When Khan stole the Sons of the Tiger's tiger talismans, he badly injured Bob Diamond.

-Magic was used to turn a K'un-Lun wolf into Ferocia who Master Khan took in as a minion.

-Later, when Iron Fist contracted radiation poisoning, Luke Cage took him to K'un-L'un for treatment.
-While there, Iron Fist was secretly replaced by a doppelgänger of the plantlike H'ylthri race, K'un-Lun's ancient enemies.
-Soon after their return to the outside world, the doppelgänger is destroyed as a result of a bizarre scheme engineered by Master Khan.
-Cage is blamed for the apparent murder of Iron Fist.
+When Iron Fist contracts radiation poisoning, Luke Cage takes him to K'un-L'un for treatment.
+While there, Iron Fist is secretly impersonated by a H'ylthri, a plant-like alien whose species are ancient enemies of K'un-L'un.
+Soon after their return to the outside world, the doppelgänger is destroyed as a result of a scheme engineered by Master Khan.

-Namor traveled to K'un-L'un, where he found Iron Fist, who had been presumed dead for many months.
-While in stasis with the H'ylthri, Rand managed to focus his chi, curing the cancer.
-Returning to Earth and investigating the apparent invasion of Earth by the H'ylthri, Namor was forced to fight their captive, Wolverine.
-The battle was interrupted by Master Khan, who wiped Namor's memory and dumped him in the American Midwest.
+Namor travels to K'un-L'un, where he finds Iron Fist alive.
+While in stasis with the H'ylthri, Iron Fist had focused his chi to cure his radiation poisoning.
+After returning to Earth and investigating the apparent invasion of Earth by the H'ylthri, Namor is forced to fight their captive, Wolverine.
+The battle is interrupted by Master Khan, who wipes Namor's memory and dumps him in the American Midwest.

-Namor was missing for almost a year, until Namorita tracked him down using a psychic link to him she had recently discovered.
-Namor did not regain his memory until sometime afterward, when he was captured by Doctor Doom.
-The ship Doom had used to do so was then magically imprisoned in a bottle by Master Khan, who then assumed Namor's form and sold off much of Oracle's holdings.
-Namor soon broke the bottle and the spell, and killed Khan.
+Namor is missing for almost a year until Namorita tracks him down using a psychic link to him she had recently discovered.
+Namor does not regain his memory until sometime afterward, when he is captured by Doctor Doom.
+Doom's ship is magically imprisoned in a bottle by Master Khan, who assumes Namor's form.
+Namor soon breaks the bottle and the spell, and kills Khan.